matrix-org/matrix-spec/content/client-server-api/modules/voip_events.md

 #### ICE Candidate Batching
 Clients should aim to send a small number of candidate events, with guidelines:
  * ICE candidates which can be discovered immediately or almost immediately in the invite/answer event itself (eg. host candidates).
-If server reflexive or relay candiates can be gathered in a sufficiently short period of time, these should be sent here too.
+If server reflexive or relay candidates can be gathered in a sufficiently short period of time, these should be sent here too.
 A delay of around 200ms is suggested as a starting point.
  * The client should then allow some time for further candidates to be gathered in order to batch them,